RosieLGA/BIOCOMPUTING/groupProject/README.md

 done
 ```

+## Output

-## Since the output files I want are still in scratch space (scr10), I navigated there to copy the files I want and move them to my groupProject/output directory
+### Since the output files I want are still in scratch space (scr10), I navigated there to copy the files I want and move them to my groupProject/output directory

 ```
 cd